Symbol Preference Aware Generative Models for Recovering Variable Names from Stripped Binary: Abstract

 \section{Abstract}

 Decompilation aims to recover the source code form of a binary executable.
-It has many security applications such as malware analysis, vulnerability detection and code hardening.
+It has many security applications, such as malware analysis, vulnerability detection, and code hardening.
 A prominent challenge in decompilation is to recover variable names.
-We propose a novel technique that leverages the strengths of generative models while suppressing potential hallucinations and overcoming the input token limitation.
-We build a prototype, \toolname, from a pre-trained generative model Code-Llama.
-We fine-tune \toolname on decompiled functions, and leverage program analysis to validate the results produced by the generative model. \toolname includes names from callers and callees while querying a function, providing rich contextual information within the model's input token limitation.
-Our results show that \toolname improves the state-of-the-art from 48.1\% to 57.9\% in the most challenging setup where a query function is not seen in the training dataset.~\looseness=-1
+We propose a novel technique that leverages the strengths of generative models while mitigating model biases.
+We build a prototype, \toolname, from pre-trained generative models CodeGemma-2B, CodeLlama-7B, and CodeLlama-34B.
+We fine-tune \toolname on decompiled functions and teach models to leverage contextual information. \toolname includes names from callers and callees while querying a function, providing rich contextual information within the model's input token limitation.
+We mitigate model biases by aligning the output distribution of models with symbol preferences of developers.
+Our results show that \toolname improves the state-of-the-art name recovery precision by 5.6--11.4 percentage points on two commonly used datasets and improves the state-of-the-art by 32\% (from 17.3\% to 22.8\%) in the most challenging setup where ground-truth variable names are not seen in the training dataset.